 They are expected to motivate their team and keep track of receipts and revenues on their floor.
 This position is a great place to practice budding leadership skills while making around $11 an hour on average.

 There is more than meets the eye when it comes to being an assistant manager retail.
 For example, did you know that they make an average of $17.33 an hour?
 That's $36,052 a year!

 Between 2018 and 2028, the career is expected to grow 6% and produce 150,600 job opportunities across the U.S.

 There are certain skills that many assistant managers retail have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed leadership skills, communication skills and management skills.
+We discovered that a lot of resumes listed communication skills, leadership skills and management skills.

 You may find that experience in other jobs will help you become an assistant manager retail.
 In fact, many assistant manager retail jobs require experience in a role such as sales associate.
-Meanwhile, many assistant managers retail also have previous career experience in roles such as assistant manager or cashier.
+Meanwhile, many assistant managers retail also have previous career experience in roles such as cashier or assistant manager.